jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-05-checkpoint.md

 that such terms as it stands before may be sometimes positive, and sometimes negative.

-**627.** Whatever therefore be the original form of a quadratic equation, it may always be reduced to this formula of three terms.
+<span class="art">627</span> Whatever therefore be the original form of a quadratic equation,
+it may always be reduced to this formula of three terms.
 If we have, for example, the equation